skrey/yellow-extensions/breadcrumbs/README.md

 Create a `[breadcrumbs]` shortcut.

-The following arguments are available:
+The following arguments are available, all arguments are optional:

 `SEPARATOR ` = text used between pages
 `STYLE` = breadcrumbs style, e.g. `breadcrumbs`